uaerman/mongoose-prefix/README.md

 ### Setting up

-If it's your first discord-bot you can clone the project. if not you can read  [here](https://discord.com/users/244847249866096640).
+If it's your first discord-bot you can clone the project.